StartfundInc/erc-refundable-token-standard/working.md

 - When the seller calls this function in the escrow-success state, the remaining seller token will be transferred to the seller, and the earned buyer's token will be also transferred from the escrow-account.
 - In the case of escrow-failed, the seller only gets a refund seller token.

-## Backward Compatibility
+## Backwards Compatibility

-By design, ERC-5528 is fully backward compatible with ERC-20.
+This EIP is fully backward compatible with the [EIP-20](./eip-20.md) specification.

 ## Test Cases

 1. [Seller/Buyer Token example](../assets/eip-5528/ERC20Mockup.sol).
 2. [Escrow contract example](../assets/eip-5528/EscrowContractAccount.sol).
 3. [Unit test example with truffle](../assets/eip-5528/truffule-test.js).